hemant3434/ShopifyDeveloperChallenge/README.md

 ## Setup Instructions

 1.  `cd image_repository`
-2.  `bundle update`
-3.  `bundle install`
+2.  `bundle install`
-4.  `rails db:migrate`
+3.  `rails db:migrate`
-5.  `rails db:seed`
+4.  `rails db:seed`

 Finally run `rails s` and view the UI on [localhost:3000](http://localhost:3000/)

 ## Usage Instructions

 - Hyperlinks to all pages on top of the UI
 - `Login Now!`: email `a@a.a`with password: `foobar` - Dummy user created during seed run
 - Try to upload multiple image files - Only jpg, png extensions allowed - No other files
 - Make your files public/private after you upload them and go to the [View all Images Link](http://localhost:3000/) to view public images anytime
 - After uploading, you can click on the buttons to `Make your image public/private`and to make sure this worked you can just [view all Images](http://localhost:3000/)

-#### DISCLAIMER/NOTES

-- Since I focused on the image uploading feature, I added a **DUMMY** user model to mimic private/public permissions on images.
-- INFACT you can only login one user at a time on this prototype - THERE ARE NO **Sessions/Cookies** or proper **user authentication**

-*Reasoning*: I tried to keep my focus towards secure image upload and chosen features rather than implementing a production grade user auth system which takes up a lot of unnecessary time.
+-  You can also try and login with email `b@b.b`with password: `foobar` - Dummy user created during seed run.
+Make sure public/private permissions of the images work with multiple users viewing the [view all Images](http://localhost:3000/)

 ## Running Unit Tests